gdelrioifc/PPI-RCC/README.md

 Abbreviations:

-	norm = normalization used in the construction of the training or testing data sets stand = standardized used in the construction of the training or testing data sets raw = data used as is in the training or testing set 7 = distance of 7 Å used to generate the contact map 8 = distance of 8 Å used to generate the contact map
+	norm = normalization used in the construction of the training or testing data sets stand = standardization used in the construction of the training or testing data sets raw = data used as is in the training or testing set 7 = distance of 7 Å used to generate the contact map 8 = distance of 8 Å used to generate the contact map